BioInforCore-BCI/FinPipelines/README.md

 Patient_2. | tumour | .bam
 Patient_2. | tumour | .bai

 This will run HLA typing on your samples using Polysolver.
 Polysolver can be installed through conda in a new environment.
 This was the easiest was for me to get it working.
-Make sure your condarc has these:
+Make sure your ~/.condarc has these:
 ```bash
 channels:
   - defaults